 Instructions

-• In a large pot, add the milk, vanilla, cinnamon stick and cloves.
+• In a large heavy-bottomed saucepan, add the milk, vanilla, cinnamon stick and cloves.
 Heat over medium-high heat while stirring constantly with a wooden spoon or spatula.
 This is to prevent the milk to sticking to the bottom of the pot.

 • Once the milk is about to start boiling, add the baking soda, cornstarch, and condensed milk or sugar.
 Keep stirring all ingredients are integrated well.
 About 3 minutes.